Skip to main content

 The answer may be: both, but with significant marketing weight.

-On the product front, the notifications and cashtag developments are the reaction of the product to the requirements of particular users.
-Power users, in their turn, have long been demanding improved methods of handling notifications and unveiling the things that are of the greatest value to them.
-Traders and communities with financial interests desire to have a smooth flow of asset prices as well as sentiment.
-These represent the feature requests by the user.
+On the product front, the notifications and cashtag developments respond to the requirements of specific users.
+Power users have long been demanding improved methods of handling notifications and surfacing the things that are of the greatest value to them.
+Traders and communities with financial interests want a smooth flow of asset prices and sentiment.
+These represent feature requests by the user.

-However, the time and presentation of such characteristics in conjunction with assertions of record engagement are indicators of a calculated digital marketing strategy.
-Between the reported engagement statistics and announcing feature additions, the reason behind the latter is a well-trodden behavior of redefining how people perceive the platform, getting media attention, and reassuring advertisers and other stakeholders that the platform is doing well.
+However, the timing and presentation of such features in conjunction with assertions of record engagement are indicators of a calculated digital marketing strategy.
+Between the reported engagement statistics and the announcement of feature additions, there is a well-trodden pattern of redefining how people perceive the platform, getting media attention, and reassuring advertisers and other stakeholders that the platform is doing well.

-An astute social media agency knows that this dual positioning of a part product, part PR story is near always a deliberate act.
-The story of record activity inspires trust in advertisers and creators, although the independent measures do not necessarily correspond with the statements.
+An astute social media agency knows that this dual positioning of part product, part PR story is nearly always a deliberate act.
+The narrative of record activity inspires confidence in advertisers and creators, even if independent measures do not necessarily correspond with the statements.

 Consequences for Agencies and Marketers